5 Important Elements of Good UX in 2023 (And Beyond)

 People online want to get from point A to Point B quickly.
 They have short attention spans and usually are in no mood for a long, complicated process.
 Designers need to keep this in mind when they create websites.
 Consider the following factors:

 - What will be the user’s purpose when they visit your site?
 Do they want to read a particular article?
-Do they want to purchase a particular product?
+Do they want to purchase a specific product?
 Do they wish to reserve a service?

 - Anticipating user needs